Error Inhibiting Methods for Finite Elements: Block Finite Difference schemes

 \subsubsection{Numerical Results}

-Our theory on stability and order of convergence is confirmed by numerical results (see Figure \ref{fig:fig_2}).
-We used the approximation (\ref{dir3}) to solve the heat problem (\ref{21}) on the interval $[0,1]$ where $F(x,t)$ and the initial condition were chosen such that the exact solution is $u(x,t)=exp(cos(x-t))$.
-The scheme was run with $N=24,36,48,72,84$ and 4th Order Explicit Runge-Kutta was used for time integration.
+Numerical results demonstrate our theory on stability and order of convergence (see Fig. \ref{fig:fig_2}).
+We used the approximation (\ref{dir3}) to solve the heat problem \eqref{21_dir} on the interval $[0,1]$ where the nonhomogeneous term, $F(x,t)$, and the initial condition were chosen such that the exact solution is $u(x,t)=\exp(\cos(x-t))$.
+The scheme was run with $N=24,36,48,60,72$.
+Sixth Order Explicit Runge-Kutta was used for time integration.
+This example shows that although this scheme has a third-order truncation error, this is a fourth-order scheme and fifth-order for the case of $c=-4/13$. \ref{app:Convergence} below shows that, in this case, an extra order can be achieved by using a post-processing filter.
+The right graph in Fig. \ref{fig:fig_2} verifies this analysis.